The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 For example, James notoriously likes to recommend microcap or penny stock companies to his readers.

-These are very small companies that have low stock prices.. a lot of times they're not even listed on major exchanges.
+These are very small companies that have low stock prices; a lot of the time, they're not even listed on major exchanges.

-The problem with penny stocks is many are outright scams and ripe for pump and dump schemes.
+The problem with penny stocks is that many are outright scams and ripe for pump-and-dump schemes.

-Because these stocks are so cheap and rarely traded, someone with a big audience can temporarily and superficially inflate the stock's price.
+Because these stocks are so cheap and rarely traded, someone with a large audience can temporarily and superficially inflate the stock's price.

-I have no clue if Altucher is picking these microcap stocks on merit or if he's doing some sort of pump and dump scheme - he certainly has the power to raise a stocks price.
+I have no clue if Altucher is picking these microcap stocks on merit or if he's doing some sort of pump and dump scheme; he certainly has the power to raise the stock price.

 Some of the picks definitely come with a lot of red flags.